 Valproic acid (pKa 4.8) has a molecular weight of 144 and occurs as a colorless liquid with a characteristic odor.
 It is slightly soluble in water (1.3 mg/mL) and very soluble in organic solvents.

-Valproic acid oral solution USP is an antiepileptic for oral administration.
-Valproic acid oral solution USP contains the equivalent of 250 mg valproic acid per 5 mL as the sodium salt.
+Valproic Acid Oral Solution is an antiepileptic for oral administration.
+The oral solution contains the equivalent of 250 mg valproic acid per 5 mL as the sodium salt.

 Inactive Ingredients